DFW's most trusted test prep.

 Nope.
 But it's understandable to think otherwise.
 If your freshman or sophomore is hearing about classmates already enrolled in multi-year prep programs, the pressure to "just get started" is real - after all, what could it hurt?

-Even if it seems like a good idea to just do more, anyway, just to be safe, every hour your student spends on test prep is an hour they didn't spend doing something else - reading, practicing an instrument, studying for a class they're actually taking, or just being a kid.
+"Did the Most Test Prep" doesn't go on a college application, just the final score.
+Colleges don't care how much time you took to get it, so there's no sense in spending more time than required.
+Focused classes on top of the regular academic foundation provided by school coursework is all you need.
+Even if it seems like a good idea to do more, anyway, just to be safe, every hour your student spends on test prep is an hour they didn't spend doing something else: reading, practicing an instrument, studying for a class they're actually taking, or just being a kid.
 If that hour doesn't produce measurable results, it was an opportunity lost.
 Starting "late" isn't falling behind - it's just not wasting time.

 Where should you be?
 Check out our test prep timeline page for more details.
+It's where we really think your student's focus should be each year, and it's probably very similar to what your school counselor recommends.

 Still have questions?